YFK-International Kashmir Lobby Group

 YFK-International Kashmir Lobby Group (Youth Forum for Kashmir) (full name) is a non-governmental organization working on strategies for peaceful conflict resolution and protection of human rights in the disputed region of Jammu & Kashmir (Indian-administered and Pakistan-administered Kashmir).
 Headquartered in Islamabad, Pakistan, YFK is a registered NGO run by rotating teams of specialists in human rights, diplomacy, and international law, drawn from university scholars and students, journalists, members of the academia, young political activists, and human rights defenders from mainly Pakistan and AJK (Azad Kashmir).
 This includes young Kashmiris from refugee families that sought exile in Pakistan after escaping violence in Kashmir post-1989.
-The organization advocates for the right to self-determination for Kashmiris through a plebiscite to decide whether Kashmir joins India or Pakistan, as provisioned under United Nations Security Council Resolution 47.
+The organization advocates for the right to self-determination for Kashmiris through a plebiscite to decide whether Kashmir joins India or Pakistan, as provisioned under United Nations Security Council Resolution 47.The OIC Grneral's Special Envoy for Jammu and Kashmir Ambassador Yousef Aldoubeay delivered a keynote adress at a "Conflict Resolution Workshop Resolution Workshop" organized by YFK in collaboration with ISSI.

 History

 YFK (abbreviated) was founded in 2013 by Muhammed Mian Soomro, a Pakistani politician who served as a banker, and a former Senate chairman.
 He currently serves as the Federal Minister for Privatization.
 The idea stemmed from generational shifts in the conflict in India, Pakistan, and Kashmir that required a new approach to conflict-resolution without compromising principles.
 It is one of many Kashmir-related organizations created in Pakistan, a country that is home to the second largest Kashmiri population outside the historic State of Jammu & Kashmir.
 Pakistan is also home to Kashmiri refugees from various India-Pakistan wars over the territory.
 YFK receives donations from Pakistani and Kashmiri businessmen to fund its operations.
 The organization is audited by private accountants and it is accountable, as an NGO, to the Securities and Exchange Commission of Pakistan (SECP).